 Photo by Jon Anthony

-Listed in the National Register of Historic Places, a one-bedroom stand-alone house with a king-size bed and two bathrooms with rain showers.
+Listed in the National Register of Historic Places, a one-bedroom stand-alone house with an outdoor chilled/heated cedar soaking tub, king-size bed, and two bathrooms with rain showers.
 Built in 1955 and meticulously restored by Stayner Architects.

 Vintage modernist furniture, luxury Tibor fabrics and Frette Italian linens, personal whiskey and amaro bar, full kitchen.
 Sonos and vintage Bose sound system.
 Private gardens and views of the Santa Rosa Mountains.
 Native desert landscaping by the Cactus Store of Echo Park and NYC.